shaleen-wonder-ent/user-guides/Hub-Spoke-transit-gateway.md

 - ✅ Single gateway, simpler management.
 - ✅ Lower cost compared to multiple gateways.
 - ❌ Requires careful routing and security to prevent cross-spoke access.
+- Hub acts as a transit for multiple on-prem connections.
+- Ensure no overlapping IP ranges between all environments.
+- Apply NSGs or route filters for isolation if needed.

+  ---